Skip to content

 • Apprentices

 • The expectant mother enjoys protection against dismissal and termination of employment.
 As a rule, this protection ends 4 months after the birth of the child.
-If you go on maternity leave after the protection period, the protection against dismissal continues until 4 weeks after the end of maternity leave.
-Protection against dismissal means that the employer may only give notice of dismissal with the prior approval of the Labour and Social Court.
+If you are on maternity leave after this period, protection against dismissal continues until 4 weeks after the end of maternity leave.
+Protection against dismissal means that the employer may only terminate the employment of the individual with the prior approval of the Labour and Social Court.

-• There is an absolute prohibition on employment during the protection period.
+• It is strictly forbidden to work during the period of “Mutterschutz”.
 This usually lasts from 8 weeks before to 8 weeks after the birth.
-However, in the event of a premature birth, multiple birth or caesarean section, the protection period lasts until 12 weeks after the birth.
+However, in the event of a premature birth, multiple births or a caesarean section, this period lasts until 12 weeks after the birth.

-• An expectant mother may not be employed beyond the period of 8 weeks before giving birth if the life or health of the mother or child would be endangered in the workplace.
-In this case, a specialist medical certificate from a doctor confirming this must be submitted (individual employment prohibition).
+• In certain cases, if the life or health of the mother or child would be endangered in the workplace, the expectant mother may also be forbidden to work prior to the 8-week “Mutterschutz” period.
+In this case, a specialist medical certificate from a doctor who confirms this must be submitted to your employer.

-• The employer is exempt from paying remuneration during the period of the employment prohibition.
-The pregnant woman or mother receives an average salary from the ÖGK (so-called maternity allowance).
+• The employer is not responsible for paying the employee’s wages/salary during this period, when they are not allowed to work.
+The pregnant woman or mother receives an average salary from the ÖGK (maternity allowance).

-• The absolute and individual employment prohibition also applies to freelance employees.
+• The above regulations also apply to freelance employees.

-Once a pregnancy has been established, every pregnant woman resident in Austria receives a Parent-Child Passport from her doctor.
+Once a pregnancy has been established, every pregnant woman resident in Austria receives a Parent-child Pass from her doctor.

-The passport is used for preventive health care for pregnant women and infants up to the age of five.
+The pass is used for preventive health care for pregnant women and infants up to the age of five.

-The examinations provided for in the Parent-Child Passport program are an opportunity for the early detection and timely treatment of illnesses and for monitoring the child's development.
-All pregnant women and parents of small children should therefore take the opportunity to ensure the best possible preventive care for mother and child and have these examinations carried out.
+The examinations provided in the Parent-child Pass initiative are an opportunity for the early detection and timely treatment of illnesses and for monitoring the child's development.
+All pregnant women and parents of young children should therefore take the opportunity to ensure the best possible preventive care for mother and child and have these examinations carried out.

-The examinations are carried out by general practitioners or the respective specialists.
-The performance of these examinations during pregnancy and up to the child's 14th month of life is a prerequisite for receiving the full amount of childcare allowance (with the exception of pregnancy ultrasounds, hip ultrasounds and midwife consultations).
+The examinations are carried out either by your GP, or a relevant specialist.
+Attending these examinations during pregnancy and up to the child's 14th month of life is a prerequisite for receiving the full amount of childcare allowance (with the exception of pregnancy ultrasounds, hip ultrasounds and midwife consultations).

-The ultrasound examinations included in the Parent-Child Passport program serve to monitor the child's development and to detect multiple pregnancies.
-Ultrasound examinations can provide additional information over and above the clinical examination.
+The ultrasound examinations included in the Parent-child Pass initiative serve to monitor the child's development and to detect multiple pregnancies.
+Ultrasound examinations can provide additional information to a standard clinical examination.
 This means that abnormalities can be detected at an early stage and taken into account or treated as the pregnancy progresses.

 1. 01

 Between the 18th and 22nd week of pregnancy, there is the option of a consultation with a midwife.
-The consultation includes information on the course of pregnancy, birth, the puerperium, breastfeeding, healthy behavior during this period and other support options.
-Midwives who provide consultations as part of the Parent-Child Passport can be found here.
+The consultation includes information on the course of pregnancy, birth, the postpartum period, breastfeeding, healthy behaviours during this period and other support options.
+Midwives who provide consultations as part of the Parent-child Pass initiative can be found herehere ().

 1. 02

 Diabetes occurs temporarily in around five to ten percent of pregnant women as a result of metabolic stress during pregnancy.
 Unrecognized gestational diabetes causes the unborn child to gain a lot of weight and height and to have problems adjusting after birth.
-A sugar load test as part of the laboratory examination in the 25th -28th week of pregnancy can detect gestational diabetes and, if necessary, ensure closer monitoring of the pregnant woman and a change in diet.
+A glucose load test which is completed in the 25th -28th week of pregnancy can detect gestational diabetes and, if necessary, ensure closer monitoring of the pregnant woman and a change in diet.
 Sometimes insulin treatment may also be necessary.
 The test should not be carried out after certain surgical procedures on the gastrointestinal tract (e.g. bariatric surgery).

-• The Mother-Child Passport was introduced in 1974.
-Since then, the program has been continuously developed and adapted to the state of medical science and experience.
-The next major step planned is the electronic Mother-Child Passport (eEKP).
+• The Mother-child Pass was introduced in 1974.
+Since then, the initiative has been continuously developed and adapted in line with developments in medical science and current medical knowledge.
+The next major step planned is the electronic Parent-child Pass (eEKP).

-As part of the Austrian Development and Resilience Plan, the Federal Ministry of Social Affairs, Health, Care and Consumer Protection has successfully applied for funding for the further development and digital implementation of the now called Parent-Child Passport.
+As part of the Austrian Development and Resilience Plan, the Federal Ministry of Labour, Social Affairs, Health, Care and Consumer Protection has successfully applied for funding for the further development and digital implementation of the now called Parent-child Pass.

-• As soon as a pregnancy has been established, regular medical care by a gynecologist is important.
-Only then can the slightest sign of a health risk be treated in good time.
-The recommended preventive check-ups should also be carried out in good time.
+• As soon as a pregnancy has been established, regular check-ups with a gynaecologist are important.
+The recommended preventive check-ups should also be carried out on time.
+Only then can the slightest signs of a health risk be treated in good time.

 Giving birth in a country other than your own may lead to stress, but Austria offers one of the best health care systems during and after birth.